MrR0807/Notes/understanding-parquet-file.md

 * Devirtualization - from virtual pages to physical pages.
 * Materialization - from physical pages to storage devices.

-The order of the data does not matter in theory, as long as we can rebuild it back via what is called tuple reconstruction or recombination.
-In other words, when we get the sequence of bytes or 1D values, how do rebuild it into a table.
+The order of the data does not matter in theory, it can be `John,26,1,1000,Adam,41,2,2000...` or `John,Adam,Even,1,2,3...`,  as long as we can rebuild it back via what is called tuple reconstruction or recombination.
+In other words, when we get the sequence of bytes or 1D values, how do we rebuild it into a table.